GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 - Copy files
 - File/Folder Exists
 - Get special Windows folders (My Documents, etc)
-- Prompt user to select a file/folder
+- Prompt the user to select a file/folder
 - List specified files (.jpg for ex) in a folder and all its sub-folders
 - Increment the numbers in a filename (good for incremental backups)
 - Append strings to file name